adap/flower/benchmarks/flowertune-llm/README.md

 > [!NOTE]
-> If you have any questions about running FlowerTune LLM challenges or evaluation, please feel free to make posts at [Flower Discuss](https://discuss.flower.ai) forum, or join our [Slack channel](https://flower.ai/join-slack/) to ask questions in the `#flowertune-llm-leaderboard` channel.
+> If you have any questions about running FlowerTune LLM challenges or evaluation, please feel free to make posts at our dedicated [FlowerTune Category](https://discuss.flower.ai/c/flowertune-llm-leaderboard/) on [Flower Discuss](https://discuss.flower.ai) forum, or join our [Slack channel](https://flower.ai/join-slack/) to ask questions in the `#flowertune-llm-leaderboard` channel.